olasunboESQ/DSA_AMAZON_CASESTUDY/README.md

 - Finally, I  created new columns such as Price Bucket , Potential Revenue, Group Discount and Rating Score

+#### Outcome of Amazon Product Data Using Microsoft Excel

-#### Analysis Tasks
+- Analysis Tasks

        - Use pivot tables and calculated columns where necessary to answer the following:

         1. What is the average discount percentage by product category?